Job offer letter template

 The people who use employment letters often fall under three categories.

-• People and talent teams, or HR.
-These functions are responsible for business growth through employee headcount.
-They usually act as the candidate’s main point of contact throughout the hiring process, and they can often be the party responsible for sending out the final offer letter.
+• People and talent teams.
+People and talent teams are responsible for business growth through employee headcount.
+They usually act as the candidate’s main point of contact throughout the hiring process, and will often be responsible for sending out the employment offer letter.

 • The hiring manager.
-This depends on the role, but often the hiring manager will often want to weigh in on the potential candidates joining their team.
+The hiring manager will often want to weigh in on the potential candidates joining their team.
 A head of sales, for example, may provide input on the which individuals are sent an offer letter, and on what terms.
-The hiring manager is also responsible for the offer letter itself, and adding in key details about the role.

 • The candidate.
 The most important stakeholder in the hiring process, the candidate is the most affected by the employment letter.
-For this reason, the employment offer letter should be designed with them in mind.
+This means that the employment offer letter should be designed with them in mind.

 What should you include when you create an offer letter?